alphextwin/haikoo/README.md

 # Haikoo

-A Haiku OS–style window decoration plugin for KDE Plasma 6 with the help of Besot theme..
+A HaikuOS style window decoration plugin for KDE Plasma 6 with the help of Besot theme..

 ![Inspired by HaikuOS and Besot Haiku theme for the Plasma](https://www.opencode.net/phob1an/besot/)